 There are lots of words associated with wine in France, from ordering it, to drinking it, to describing it in very elaborate ways.
 You may have noticed Paul Taylor making fun of the latter in his video.

 Here are some general words to know:

-le vin – this is how you say wine in French
+- le vin – this is the French word for wine

 un + region – a particular region’s type of wine (note that this doesn’t always apply – for example, you don’t say un alsace.
 The ones that do follow this rule are probably wine varieties you’ve already heard of, like bordeaux, bourgogne, or médoc.)
 For example, un bordeaux, un beaujolais .
 Note also that in general you can use a definite article when talking about a particular kind of wine where the quantity isn’t specified.
 For example, J’aime bien les bordeaux mais je préfère les vins d’Alsace.
 (I like Bordeaux wine, but I prefer wines from Alsace.)